nethackscoreboard-org/matter/README.md

 **--logid**=*id*
 Limit processing only to logfiles specified by their log ids.
 Log id is NHS's internal identification of a configured logfile.
 The `--logfiles` option will display these id's.

+**--purge**
+Erase all database entries that match above specifications.
+If used alone without any specification, all the entries are deleted.

 ### nhdb-stats.pl

 **--noaggr**